AugurProject/augur/docs/v2/docs/contracts/index.md

 <h4><a class="anchor" aria-hidden="true" id="GnosisSafe.requiredTxGas(address,uint256,bytes,enum Enum.Operation)"></a><code class="function-signature">requiredTxGas(address to, uint256 value, bytes data, enum Enum.Operation operation) <span class="return-arrow">→</span> <span class="return-type">uint256</span></code><span class="function-visibility">external</span></h4>

 Allows to estimate a Safe transaction.
-      This method is only meant for estimation purpose, therfore two different protection mechanism against execution in a transaction have been made:
+      This method is only meant for estimation purpose, therefore two different protection mechanism against execution in a transaction have been made:
       1.)
 The method can only be called from the safe itself 2.)
 The response is returned with a revert
       When estimating set `from` to the address of the safe.